google/material-design-lite/README.md

 # Web Starter Kit

-A starting point for multi-device development.
+> A starting point for multi-device development

-### Overview
+## Overview

 Web Starter Kit is a starter kit for multi-screen web development, encompassing opinionated recommendations on boilerplate and tooling for building an experience that works great across multiple devices.

 The project aims to align with the mobile web recommendations made by Google's Web Central team and will include UX pattern samples and best practices that fall in line with some opinions we have about how multi-screen webapps should be built.

-### What performance requirements does Web Starter Kit have?
+## What performance requirements does Web Starter Kit have?

 Web Starter Kit will be striving to ship with a 60fps experience and a PageSpeed score of 100 out of the box.

 We intend to give developers a high performance starting point for multi-device development, paying close attention to this requirement when deciding on the libraries and tools we prescribe.
 We will be employing use of PageSpeed Insights and the Chromium Telemetry tools for helping us stay on top of this.

-### Contains:
+## Contains

 * Mobile-optimized HTML Boilerplate
 * Sexy mobile styles and style guide
-* (Optional) Gulp build tooling
+* Gulp build tooling *(Optional)*
   * LiveReload
-  * Cross-device syncronization of clicks, scrolls, navigation, form filling.
+  * Cross-device synchronization of clicks, scrolls, navigation, form filling.
   * Image optimization
   * JavaScript minification and optimization
   * CSS optimization